Germany to offer booster against COVID-19, vaccines for children

-The vaccinations will be done using mRNA-vaccines from Pfizer/BioNTech (PFE.N), (22UAy.DE) and Moderna (MRNA.O) regardless of what was used previously, the ministers concluded after talks with Federal Health Minister Jens Spahn.
+The vaccinations will be done using mRNA-vaccines from Pfizer/BioNTech and Moderna regardless of what was used previously, the ministers concluded after talks with Federal Health Minister Jens Spahn.

 They also agreed to make vaccination available to all children aged 12 to 17.